sharmabinaya/book_cover_customize_app/README.md

-# 📚 My Book Cover - Professional Book Cover Generator
+# 📚Book Cover - Professional Book Cover Generator

 ****CoverCraft**** is a simple yet powerful web-based tool that allows authors and designers to create stunning, complete book covers with ease.
 It provides a real-time preview and exports high-resolution, print-ready files suitable for professional printing.